spandanb/learndb-py/tasks.md

 ## User API
+ - metaops to list tables, show table schema
  - add config to control
+    - how to pass config- update entry point method
     - stop_execution_on_error
     - output data file
  - in addition to LearnDB do I want to support: